Imagery and Metaphor.

 Information is taken in through the five senses and processed through the limbic system in the brain, this in turn generates physical responses in the body, affecting heart-rate, breathing, muscular reactions.

-When we watch a movie our limbic system is activated directly through what we see happening on the screen (and very much what we hear––it has often been said that we hear a movie).
+When we watch a movie, especially at a theater, our limbic system is activated directly through what we see happening on the screen, this includes:

 The problem for the writer is that all that is literally seen by the reader are the sequences of little black and white symbols on the page (letters).